juicedata/juicefs-csi-driver/docs/en/administration/ai-assisted-deployment-guide.md

 Use sources in this order:

 1. Current public JuiceFS documentation relevant to the selected product and version.
+2. For CSI Driver or Operator behavior, public source code at the exact deployed release tag or commit.
-2. Product versions, sanitized configuration, logs, command output, events, and environment information visible at the customer site.
+3. Product versions, sanitized configuration, logs, command output, events, and environment information visible at the customer site.
-3. Explicit guidance from JuiceFS Support or Delivery for that customer environment.
+4. Explicit guidance from JuiceFS Support or Delivery for that customer environment.
-4. General engineering judgment, clearly labeled as inference.
+5. General engineering judgment, clearly labeled as inference.

+If public documentation is unavailable, ask for the local JuiceFS documentation root and its version, commit, or download date.
+Use only the product and locale subtree relevant to the request.
+Verify the supplied layout instead of assuming that a website route matches a source-tree path, and do not assume that the local copy matches the deployed component version.

+For CSI Driver or Operator behavior, public source evidence covers only the open-source driver and orchestration path.
+It does not establish Enterprise client, Metadata Service, distributed-cache, or other private implementation behavior.
+Pin the source revision, cite the relevant files, and treat an unpinned development branch only as evidence of possible later behavior.
+Do not recommend an unreleased production build by default.

 Do not assume that customers can access JuiceFS Enterprise source code, internal repositories, internal operations documents, supplemental delivery bundles, private manuals, image inventories, Helm charts, or runbooks.
 Do not ask them to obtain those materials.